• Home

 Instructions

-• Line an 8-inch square pan with nonstick foil or line with regular foil and spray with cooking spray.
+• Line an 8-inch square pan with nonstick foil or parchment paper.

 • Lay graham crackers across the bottom of the pan.

-• Heat the caramel bits and milk in microwaveable bowl on high for 2 minutes or until caramel bits are completely melted and mixture is blended, stirring every 30 sec.
+• Heat the caramel bits and milk in microwave-safe bowl on high for 2 minutes or until caramel bits are completely melted and mixture is blended, stirring every 30 seconds.
+Alternatively, you can melt the caramels and milk together in a small saucepan.

 • Pour melted caramel over graham crackers and sprinkle with peanuts, marshmallows and pretzels.